They say that money can’t buy happiness. Whoever believes this has clearly never bitten into a perfectly cooked $250 A5 Kobe steak.

-Holy Grail Steak Co’s A5 Ribeye is an excellent example of Hida Wagyu.
+Holy Grail Steak Co’s A5 Strip Steak is an excellent example of Hida Wagyu.
 Not only is it one of the best cuts of steak, but it comes from some of the most richly marbled and delicately flavored beef in the world.

 4. American Wagyu Beef

 While Wagyu beef is strongly connected with Japan and the only authentic examples of beef from certain prefectures, such as Kobe beef, are imported, in the 1970s, a small number of Kuroge Washu cattle were exported to the U.S.

 Once in the U.S., the smaller Kuroge Washu were bred with the larger Angus cattle for a larger yield, creating American Wagyu Beef.
 While not of the same quality or rarity as authentic Japanese Wagyu, American Wagyu is significantly easier to source and at a much more wallet-friendly price point.

 However, it is worth noting that, while American Wagyu is a perfectly authentic product, anything marketed as American Kobe, and not imported from Japan, is about as authentic as Champagne made in California.